jimsalterjrs/sanoid/INSTALL.md

 sudo yum install -y epel-release git
 # Install the packages that Sanoid depends on:
 sudo yum install -y perl-Config-IniFiles perl-Data-Dumper perl-Capture-Tiny lzop mbuffer mhash pv
-# if the perl depencies can't be found in the configured repositories you can install them from CPAN manually:
+# if the perl dependencies can't be found in the configured repositories you can install them from CPAN manually:
 sudo dnf install perl-CPAN perl-CPAN cpan # answer the questions and past the following lines
 # install Capture::Tiny